riecenaidoo/youtube-url-validator/documentation/specification/CLI_specifications.md

     >   ...

 ### Input URL OK
-The input was a valid YouTube URL:
+The input was a recognisable YouTube URL:

+*Note: This doesn't mean it is a valid, watchable URL yet, it just means the program can parse the input string to find the video ID.
+In a YouTube link, it is usually appended at the end in a format such as, **"...id="***

     >   ...
     [OK]